XayDevelopmentStudios/Discord-Bot-Code/README.md

 My bot is going to be taken down by myself, I don't have time to contiue developing it as I know run my own discord server.
 Onto the point, I'd perfer if you all made an attempt to change the code for your own bot, but this is a jumping off point.

+The token and info inside of the settings.json file is not valid anymore.

 # Features
 Misc.
 Commands
 -Help Lists available commands